snow-abstraction/perf_rcsp/README.md

 The implementation tries to avoid some of the indirection and pointer chasing found the boost implementation by storing all the labels (and states) in contiguous memory for each node.

+I would also like to thank the authors of the boost algorithm for providing a correct reference.
+That I manage to achieve better performance for instances for a RCSP problem my own choosing is no surprise.
+It is almost always easy to achieve better performance given problem and instance specifics and specific hardware.

 ## This project is licensed under the GNU Affero General Public License v3.0

 See the [LICENSE](./LICENSE) file for details.